Ronald J. Falk: Awards and honors

 Falk was honored with the first Nan and Hugh Cullman Eminent Professorship in 2016.
-This endowed professorship was made possible through the Nan O. Cullman Fund for the UNC Kidney Center, an undesignated fund that is tied to research and highest need at the UNC Kidney Center.

-In July, 1994 Falk was appointed the Doc J. Thurston Distinguished Professor and was honored as the first Allen Brewster Distinguished Professor of Medicine in 2011.
-He has been recognized as one of the “Best Doctors in America” every year since 1992 and is the recipient of a number of invited lectureships, including the prestigious Norma Berryhill Distinguished Lecture in 2011.
+In July 1994, Falk was appointed the Doc J. Thurston Distinguished Professor and was honored as the first Allen Brewster Distinguished Professor of Medicine in 2011.
+He has been recognized as one of the "Best Doctors in America" every year since 1992 and is the recipient of a number of invited lectureships, including the prestigious Norma Berryhill Distinguished Lecture in 2011, on "The Essential Need for a Climate of Creativity in Academic Hospitals: The ANCA Vasculitis Story."
 Falk was inducted into the American Society of Clinical Investigation in 1993 and into the American Clinical and Climatologic Association in 2000, when he also received their Theodore E. Woodward Award.
 He was president of the American Society of Nephrology in 2012.
 In 2015, he earned National Institutes of Health honors for seminal work as a physician-scientist and delivered the National Institutes of Health Astute Clinician Lecture in 2016.
 Falk was honored by the New York Academy of Medicine in 2016 with the Edward N. Gibbs Lecture and Award in Nephrology, a lifetime achievement award.
 In 2017, Falk received the American Society of Nephrology John P. Peters Award in recognition of sustained research contributions to the discipline of nephrology, and his sustained achievements in one or more domains of academic medicine including clinical care, education, and leadership.

-Hobbies

-Falk is an avid fly-fisherman.
-He enjoys salt water as well as fresh water fishing.